-Her milky white eyes seemed to look right through me, searching for answers that my mouth seemed to have forgotten to speak.
+She seemed to look right through me, searching for answers that my mouth seemed to have forgotten to speak.

 “I honestly don’t know,” I replied, not believing it entirely.

-I suppose it made sense since I was single and I longed to someday meet someone who could take my breath away.
+I suppose it made sense since I was single and I longed to meet someday someone who could take my breath away.
 Someone, who would love me more than I loved myself until I could learn to love myself maybe.
 After all, if you’re told enough times that you ain’t shit, you begin to believe it.

-Call me superstitious but I wanted to follow the old witch’s instructions and infuse my water with the light of the midnight sun.
+Call me superstitious, but I wanted to follow the old witch’s instructions and infuse my water with the light of the midnight sun.
 There were artesian wells and springs just north of town.
 Everyone filled up their empty containers of the sweet, naturally filtered water.
 There was nothing sweeter when it came to good water.
 Screw the bottled water companies.
 This was the real deal.

 I just want, no NEED to sleep.
 If nothing else, to find that man, my dream lover.